 We request that volunteer groups be comprised of NO MORE THAN 15 PEOPLE.
 Too many volunteers causes interference with the functioning of the shelter.

 Volunteers are asked NOT TO BRING DONATED ITEMS to the shelter other than the food for the night.

 Because of the economic downturn, the City of Pasadena is not able to contribute its usual share of $60,000 to run the Bad Weather Shelter starting in November, 2012.
-In order to cover this gap, the City and ECPAC together are requesting that the business community rise up and lend their support.
-One hundred pledges of $600 per businesses per year will supplement the $50,000 provided by ECPAC through its own fundraising efforts.
+In order to cover this gap, the City and Friends In Deed together are requesting that the business community rise up and lend their support.
+One hundred pledges of $600 per business per year will supplement the $50,000 provided by Friends In Deed through its own fundraising efforts.

-For more information visit the Friends of the Bad Weather Shelter page by clicking on the button above.
+For information on becoming a Friend of the Bad Weather Shelter, visit the Friends of the Bad Weather Shelter page.

 The Bad Weather Shelter first opened in 1986 in response to the emergency needs of homeless persons in Pasadena.
 These were individuals who for a variety of reasons lacked adequate refuge during the cold and wet winter months.
 The shelter was located at the Salvation Army gymnasium until 1989 and then moved to its present location in the gymnasium of the Pasadena Covenant Church.